jj7258/jj7258.github.io/index.md

  - [Blockchain Basics](https://www.coursera.org/verify/9XPZ4BEV3NDC/) | Coursera [Nov 8,2021]

 ## 🏓 Hobbies
- - During my free time I play games such as Assassin Creed II, Rocket League, Fortnite, Forza Horizon 6:Apex and much more
+ - During my free time I play games such as Assassin Creed II, Rocket League, Fortnite, Forza Horizon 6:Apex, CS:GO etc.
- - I have also recently started watching anime
+ - I have also recently started watching anime such as Demon Slayer, Naruto, One Piece and much more.
- -
+ - I also watch videos about what is happening latest in the world of science and technology.